An0naman/template/docs/SENSOR_MASTER_CONTROL.md

 ## Key Concepts

-### Master Control Instance
-A Docker instance with the "Master Control" module enabled acts as the central configuration server for sensors.
-You can have multiple master instances with different priorities.

 ### Sensor Registration
 When a sensor boots up (or periodically), it:
-1. Sends a registration request to the master control
+1. Sends a registration request to your application
-2. Receives an assignment to a master instance
+2. Receives confirmation and configuration availability
-3. Gets information about available configuration
+3. Retrieves its configuration settings

 ### Configuration Priority
 Configuration is applied in this order: